 It is well known in the scene that the gold dust, meaning the 2SK170GR and BL, are slowly running out and therefore it is becoming more and more difficult to build e.g. a XOno.
 However, Toshiba still has the double JFET’s 2SK2145 in production, also in a GR and BL version.
 I used these JFET’s in the input stage of the discrete operational amplifiers (see above).

-The disadvantages of the 2SK2145 are also not neglected here, the forward transfer admittance is much smaller than with the 2SK170 and the source pins of the two JFET’s are internally connected and lead out with a common output pin.
+The disadvantages of the 2SK2145 are also not ignored here, the forward transfer admittance is clearly smaller (15mS) than with the 2SK170 (22mS), which can be compensated by a larger number of JFET’s, however.
+In addition, the source connections of the two JFETs are internally connected and lead out with a common pin.
 This of course limits the application possibilities.

 I replaced each 2SK170 with a 2SK2145.
 Thus 8 JFET’s are connected in parallel instead of only 4 in the original input stage.
 The same applies to the JFET at the output.
 The double number of JFET’s of course changes the operating points which I have adjusted accordingly.
-In addition the noise of the stage is reduced again thereby clearly.
+This reduces the noise of the stage considerably and I compensate the smaller admittance.

 Top Side of the XOno MC Preamplifier